Image Flow: DeckBridge

 formatand the effective image spec: BMP input whose device format is also BMP (true gen1 Mini) → forward as-is;transform === 'passthrough'→ forward the CORA JPEG as-is; otherwise (transform === 'sidecar') →transformImageForDevice(data, applyOverride(model.image, override))(resize/pad +rotate/flipH/flipV, re-encode).
 The K1 Pro takes the sidecar path even though its input is BMP, because its device format is JPEG (BMP→JPEG). - WebUI image-fit override.
 The WebUI can switch the fit mode at runtime (

 ImageModeOverride:resize⇄pad-black/pad-average/pad-edge,null= model default).
 The main thread forwards it withWorkerHidDriver.setImageOverride(); the worker stores it (imageOverride, ordered on its serial queue w.r.t.'image'messages) andrenderImageoverlays it ontomodel.imageviaapplyOverride().
 The override discriminator is part of the cache key, so flipping modes never serves a stale entry. - WebUI shows the CORA arrival image.
-The pipeline no longer writes device-native bytes back to
+Device-native bytes live only on the worker and go straight to the device (the old

-imageState(the oldsetImageState(nativeBytes)step was dropped with P1): the native bytes live only on the worker and go straight to the device.
-The upright CORA image is the better preview anyway (native bytes are rotated/flipped for the hardware). - Device key remap:
+setImageState(nativeBytes)step was dropped with P1); the upright CORA image is the better preview anyway. - Device key remap:

 deviceKeyIndex = (model.keyMap.coraToWireImage || model.keyMap.imageOffset != null) ? mk2IndexToDeviceImgId(keyIndex, model) : keyIndex.
 Elgato models (emptykeyMap) use identity; Mirabox models remap via theircoraToWireImagearray.
 An out-of-range key (-1) is skipped (warn). - Wire chunk padding (K1 Pro): inside